RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 What is inventory optimization?

-Inventory optimization is an efficiency-driving process that manages and positions inventory levels to satisfy customer demand at minimum cost.
+Inventory optimization is the process of managing and positioning stock to satisfy customer demand while minimizing costs.

-To achieve this, Tori needs a strategy and solution that will get the right amount of inventory to the right place at the right time.
+To achieve inventory optimization, Tori needs to implement a strategy and solution that will get the right amount of inventory to the right place at the right time.

-With tools like hyper-accurate, AI-driven forecasts and automated planning software, Tori’s organization can save money and drive customer satisfaction while avoiding overstock, spoilage, and lost sales.
+With the hyper-accurate, AI-driven forecasts and automated planning in the RELEX platform, Tori’s organization can save money and drive customer satisfaction while avoiding overstock, spoilage, and lost sales.

 The 7 benefits of inventory optimization

 Tori has recognized a few troubling situations within her supply chain.
-In some locations, sales and profit are low – despite high inventory levels.
+In some locations, sales and profits are low despite high inventory levels.
 In others, stores are losing sales due to low availability.
-Her teams are running into bottlenecks along the supply chain from suppliers to stores, and she needs a way to move inventory smoothly through the distribution network.
+Her teams are encountering bottlenecks along the supply chain, from suppliers to stores, and she needs a way to move inventory smoothly through the distribution network.
 Plus, current inventory levels require a lot of working capital, restricting network expansion and narrowing profit margins.

 Tori needs an inventory optimization solution that will help her achieve: